Do Not Resuscitate (DNR) Forms

 Some people chose DNR over the lifesaving procedure for different reasons.
 For example,

-1. They want to donate their organs and do not want any organ damage during the Cardio-Pulmonary Resuscitation process.
+- They want to donate their organs and do not want any organ damage during the cardiopulmonary resuscitation process.

-2. They don’t want their ribs and bony structure to be damaged at the time of their death due to religious and superstitious beliefs.
+- They don’t want their ribs and bony structures to be damaged at the time of their death due to religious and superstitious beliefs.

 A DNR form is most ideally signed by the patient himself in cases of pre-printed and pre-discussed situations or disease courses.
 A patient can decide beforehand whether he wants advanced life support methods or not.

-In cases of emergency or some other special situations, people close to the patient can also sign the form and decide the fate of the patient lying on the death bed.
+In cases of emergency or some other special situation, people close to the patient can also sign the form and decide the fate of the patient lying on the death bed.

 Immediate relatives like the father, mother, and adult children can ask for DNR in special circumstances.

-A DNR form is filled both by the patient/relative/attorney and the doctor both being present and having discussed all the aspects of DNR.
+A DNR form is filled out both by the patient, relative, or attorney and by the doctor, both of whom are present and have discussed all the aspects of DNR.

-It is a very common observation that people who have signed their DNR form receive less care than others definitely.
+It is a very common observation that people who have signed their DNR form receive less care than others.

 A DNR form starts with the name of the patient, age, and date.
-First of all, the patient signs the form declaring he has been informed about the drawbacks and consequences of the decision and he still wants to refuse CPR.
+First of all, the patient signs the form, declaring that he has been informed about the drawbacks and consequences of the decision and that he still wants to refuse CPR.

 Then the doctor, who has to be in charge, has to sign the form declaring he has listened to and agreed to the DNR request in the presence of a witness.